 2. Your Injury Must Be Work-Related

 Many types of injuries aren’t considered work-related even if they happen during business hours or occur because of negligence by co-workers or supervisors.
-Before meeting with your lawyer, be sure that your case is valid.
+Before meeting with your workers comp lawyer, be sure that your case is valid.

 3. Your Injuries Must Be Serious